 Victorian Additions to the Australian Coding Standards

-Effective 1 July 2016
+Effective 1 July 2019

-The following are the Victorian Additions to Australian Coding Standards, effective 1 July 2016 (supplementing Australian Coding Standards, Ninth edition).
-These should be applied for separations on and after 1 July 2016.
+The following are the Victorian Additions to Australian Coding Standards, effective 1 July 2019 (supplementing Australian Coding Standards, Eleventh Edition).
+These must be applied for separations on and after 1 July 2019.